-I had read somewhere that during cloudy days, Sunflowers do not droop down, rather they turn towards each other, deriving energy and happiness from one another.
+I read somewhere that during cloudy days, Sunflowers do not droop down, rather they turn towards each other, deriving energy and happiness from one another.
+It’s called the sunflower effect.

-I retired as the Deputy Manager of Health Services at an MNC, a few years back.
-The work was satisfying but taxing at the same time, and there was little time to devote to my family.
+A few years back, I retired as the Deputy Manager of Health Services at an MNC.
+The work was satisfying but taxing at the same time, and left little time to devote to my family.
 So, after retirement, I thought of working in something other than the medical sector because I wanted to be happy with my work while having time for my family too.
 That’s when I thought of establishing a chain of “Sunflowers”.

 It was such a refreshing conversation that I instantly began to feel better after the call.
 It struck me that earning money at the cost of one’s family and interests, or joining a big NGO just to get validation from peers is not the only means of getting happiness and satisfaction.
 In fact, there is a greater sense of satisfaction to be derived in giving happiness to others.
 We can be like “Sunflowers” to others by being positive when we talk and be good listeners when they share their woes.